Biltmore is Open and Welcoming Guests: Know Before You Go

 Changes through time

 Over time, all of Biltmore’s landscapes have matured and changed in appearance.
-The challenge for today’s landscaping team lies in determining Olmsted’s original intent, and they use archival resources such as early plans, letters of correspondence written during the construction of the estate, and information about Olmsted’s design philosophies to help them stay true to the original vision.
+The challenge for today’s landscaping team lies in determining Olmsted’s original intent for the approach road, and they use archival resources such as early plans, letters of correspondence written during the construction of the estate, and information about Olmsted’s design philosophies to help them stay true to the original vision.